Skip to product information

 How to Use

 As directed by your Ayurvedic physician.
-Traditionally, the dry kwath is boiled to prepare a fresh decoction (commonly a coarse-powder portion reduced in water) and taken as advised — usually with warm water before food.
+Traditionally, a measured portion of the dry kwath (commonly around 5–10 g of the coarse powder) is boiled in water and reduced to prepare a fresh decoction, then strained and taken — usually warm, before food.
+Your physician may advise specific prakshepa additions and anupana.

 Who Can Use It

 Generally suited to adults seeking traditional Vata-balancing support for joints and mobility, under guidance.
 Not recommended during pregnancy.
-Consult a qualified Ayurvedic physician if lactating, on medication, or managing any health condition.
+Consult a qualified Ayurvedic physician if lactating, on any medication, or managing a health condition.
+Keep out of reach of children.

 Safety Information